 Although the citizens of Sunflower County did not seem to mind having Parchman’s convicts in their midst, they objected to executions being carried out there for fear that their county would be stigmatized as the “death county.”

 Thus, public hangings in Mississippi were carried out in the county where the condemned prisoner had committed the crime, although they were not always a public spectacle.
 The gallows in Greene and Hinds counties, for example, were constructed on the top floor of the courthouse, adjacent to the jail where the prisoner was being held.
-Crowds would gather around the courthouse nevertheless, awaiting word from the sheriff that the condemned person had been dispatched to the infernal regions, which he (or she) so richly deserved.
+Crowds would gather around the courthouse nevertheless, awaiting word from the sheriff that the condemned person had been put to death.

 Hanging was cheap and effective, though not without drawbacks.
 Carried out in a slipshod fashion, which was often the case, hanging could become a brutal form of torture rather than a swift punishment.
 The January 1932 hanging of Guy Fairley was so badly handled that it created a public outcry against hanging in Mississippi.
 Fairley was executed for the murder of a federal prohibition enforcement officer who had reported Fairley as violating the liquor laws.